 When I left Florida, the same person treated me to a lunch.
-Thearo our utter amazement, they played Ravel’s Pavane during our lunch at the restaurant.
-I had not gotten around to letting her hear the music.
+To our utter amazement, they played Ravel’s Pavane during our lunch at the restaurant.
+(I had not gotten around to letting her hear the music.)

-A few years later, it happened that I felt both sad and a strong urge to call this person, by then, an ocean removed from where I was living.
+A few years later, it happened that I felt both sad and a very strong urge to call this person (by then, an ocean removed from where I was living).
+I called.
 Turned out that another cherished animal (anipal) had passed away.

 There have been other instances.

-I used to dismiss all the esoteric talk about “energies” as fantasy, but now I think that I was wrong.
+I used to dismiss all the esoteric talk about “energies” as fantasy aka hogwash myself, but now I think that I was wrong to do so.

 Is it all a matter of how our bodies work, as a series of chemical reactions, hence essentially a complex of electric circuits that generate their own teeny tiny magnetic fields, I once wondered?
 Are some people tuned in much more to these fields than others?

-From a “hard” scientific perspective, it may sound like hogwash, but near-death experiences are no longer dismissed as hogwash either (at least, not by everyone) and we’re also now acknowledging that many other animal species have emotions and cognitive abilities not unlike our own.
+From a “hard” scientific perspective, it may certainly sound like hogwash, but near-death experiences are no longer dismissed as hogwash either (at least, not by everyone in science) and we’re also now acknowledging that many other animal species have emotions and cognitive abilities not unlike our own.